Metrological detection of entanglement generated by non-Gaussian operations: Conclusions and outlook

 \section{Conclusions and outlook}

-We proposed a protocol based on Fisher information for witnessing entanglement in an important class of non-Gaussian states: single photon-subtracted CV states.
+We proposed a protocol based on Fisher information for witnessing entanglement in an important class of non-Gaussian states: photon-subtracted CV states.
 The protocol is based on the metrological entanglement criterion proposed in \cite{Gessner2016}, and its strength comes from its simplicity, as it relies solely on homodyne detection.
 Our approach witnesses entanglement not detected by Gaussian criteria, like for instance Duan {\it et al.} criterion, using the same resources, i.e. quadrature measurements.

-We characterized the optimal metrologically-useful entanglement of single photon-subtracted states analyzing their metrological power in estimation of parameters generated by all single-mode Gaussian gates, namely: displacement, phase shift, shearing and squeezing.
+We characterized the optimal metrologically-useful entanglement of single- and two-photon-subtracted states analyzing their metrological power in estimation of parameters generated by all single-mode Gaussian gates, namely: displacement, phase shift, shearing and squeezing.
 We analyzed displacement estimation in details since it gives the largest sensitivity for currently experimentally-relevant values of squeezing ($\leq 5$ dB) and it can be applied in postprocessing, thus minimizing the resources necessary in non-Gaussian entanglement characterization and outperforming other protocols where quantum-state tomography is needed.

 We demonstrated that our protocol is relevant and experimentally feasible using data from a simulated experiment where the effect of losses, data discretization, and number of samples were taken into account.
 Our results show that non-Gaussian entanglement can be detected with a feasible number of measurements and data binning.
 It is well known that losses impair the metrological power of quantum states.
-However, we found that our metrology-based entanglement detection is resilient up to $70\%$ losses in some cases.
+However, we found that our metrology-based entanglement detection is resilient up to $30\%$ losses for some purely non-Gaussian entangled states.